 Anyway, the claim centered on a house fire of a home insured by Cumberland Insurance Group.
-After the fire, two of Cumberland’s experts inspected the house, as well as the meter and meter box that were removed from the scene by the Fire Marshal.
+After the fire, two of Cumberland’s experts inspected the house, and the meter and meter box removed from the scene by the Fire Marshal.
 Based on its experts’ inspections, Cumberland believed the meter and meter box were the source of the fire and sought a subrogation claim against Delmarva Power, the electric company for the property.
-Cumberland received an estimate for demolition of the property and issued a check to the homeowner that appeared to include the cost of demolition.
+Cumberland received an estimate for the demolition of the property and issued a check to the homeowner that appeared to include the cost of demolition.
 Although Cumberland sent Delmarva notice that Cumberland intended to file a claim against Delmarva for subrogation, the notification did not include information regarding the schedule for demolition.
 Subsequently, Delmarva did not send any personnel to inspect the property before demolition occurred, less than sixty days after the fire.

-If spoliation of evidence has occurred, dismissal of the claim is warranted if (1) the spoliator’s conduct was so egregious as to make forfeiture of its claim an apt remedy; or (2) if the loss of evidence is so prejudicial that it substantially denies the defendant the ability to defend the claim.
+If spoliation of evidence has occurred, dismissal of the claim is warranted if (1) the spoliator’s conduct was so egregious as to make forfeiture of its claim an apt remedy; or (2) if losing evidence is so prejudicial that it substantially denies the defendant the ability to defend the claim.
 The Court held that even a lack of intent can be trumped by a high degree of prejudice and still support dismissal.
 Here, Cumberland controlled the fire scene and only preserved the evidence relevant to its case, depriving Delmarva of the opportunity to look to other possible causes of the fire.
 Cumberland’s failure to inform Delmarva the property would be demolished prevented Delmarva and its experts from assessing the causes of the fire independently, leaving Delmarva with no evidence to defend against Cumberland’s assertions.
 The Court held that dismissal was an appropriate sanction and affirmed the Circuit Court’s ruling.

-Take Home Message from Cumberland v.
+Take-Home Message from Cumberland v.
 Delmarva Power

-This is important because, in our world, the line between negligent and intentional destruction is pretty hazy.
-It is hard to prove intentional destruction unless the defendant is really stupid about how they approach the destruction.
-More commonly, the spoliation is more of a “I know you did it but I can’t prove it” variety.
+This is important because, in our world, the line between negligent and intentional destruction is hazy.
+It is hard to prove intentional destruction unless the defendant is stupid about how they approach the destruction.
+More commonly, the spoliation is more of an “I know you did it but I can’t prove it” variety.
 This case is another weapon in getting powerful relief in these kinds of cases.